-10. When Windows installation is complete, Windows starts and prompts you to change the user password.
-Click OK and proceed to setup your initial user login account.
+11. When Windows installation is complete, Windows starts and prompts you to change the user password.
+Click OK and proceed to setup the initial user login account.

-11. Proceed to Update the Critical Server-Specific Drivers to install server-specific software and the latest Sun-supported drivers.
+12. Proceed to Chapter 8 “Updating the Critical Server-Specific Drivers” to install server-specific software and the latest Sun-supported drivers.

 Copyright © 2009 Sun Microsystems, Inc. All rights reserved.